With a new baby and a toddler in tow, Mrs ATWWAH shares her top tips on travelling in the car with children.

 If possible, plan journeys for nap times during the day.
-We have often set off on long journeys in the evening after Master ATWWAH's bath so he is in his pyjamas - and this also means we don't need to stop at the services.
+We have often set off on long journeys in the evening after Master ATWWAH’s bath so he is in his pajamas – and this also means we don’t need to stop at the bathroom multiple times.

-With a baby you may not be able to avoid service station stops, but on Mini ATWWAH's recent first epic car journey at seven weeks old, we packed the car and then gave him his milk.
-As soon as he had a nappy change we were off, so we managed to get at least three hours driving in without needing to stop.
+With a baby you may not be able to avoid gas station stops, but on Mini ATWWAH’s recent first epic car journey at seven weeks old, we packed the car and then gave him his milk.
+As soon as he had a diaper change we were off, so we managed to get at least three hours driving in without needing to stop.

 The key to total success is a calm, quiet transfer from car seat to bed when you reach your destination, which is, of course, a fine art!